 As the sun goes down, street food vendors begin to roll in their stalls and open their tents.
 They fill up the side of the pavement, slowing down the evening traffic.
 Passerby, hungry after work, would stop their vehicle and begin queuing to order.
-Not only locals, tourists, and expats also join in the chaos.
+Not only locals, tourists, and expat also join in the chaos.

 The variety of food in the Sabang area is astonishing.
 Try not to be overwhelmed with the food option.
 There are delicacies from various regions in Indonesia.

-Whether one would crave Betawi food, Javanese food, or Sumatra's Minang delicacies for the night.
+Whether one would crave Betawi food, Javanese food, or Sumatra’s Minang delicacies for the night.
 The choice is plenty for everybody.
-Not only for food diversity, but Sabang is also favored for its price range, which around low to medium.
+Not only for food diversity but Sabang is also favored for its price range, which around low to medium.

 Varieties of Fried Rice

-It's not a secret that fried rice is the national dish of Indonesia.
+It’s not a secret that fried rice is the national dish of Indonesia.
 And the top street food dish in Jakarta.
 Here, there are plenty of vendors selling this delicacy, more than one can count.
 Each vendor has a distinct taste.
-Nasi Goreng Kebon Sirih, for example, is famous for its mutton fried rice.
+Nasi Goreng Kebon Sirih, for example, is famous for its mutton-fried rice.

-Satay & Mutton Soup
+Street Food Jakarta, Satay & Mutton Soup

 Fans of traditional meat skewer satay will have plenty of options at Sabang.
 Do not miss the most popular, Sate Lamongan Jaya Agung.
 The booth has maintained its amazing reputation since 1975.
 Undeniably a legendary, feel the tenderness of their goat satay, along with the mutton soup as its companion dish.